Blady-Com/gnoga/docs/user_guide.md

 ### Plugins, Modules

-Users can write and publish to the Gnoga Marketplace two Gnoga specific UI extension types, Plugins and Modules.
+Users can write and publish to the Gnoga Marketplace two Gnoga-specific UI extension types, Plugins and Modules.

-Plugins such as the include jQuery, jQueryUI, Boot_Strap and Ace_Editor are bindings to JavaScript libraries for use on the client side.
+Plugins, including jQuery, jQueryUI, Boot_Strap, and Ace_Editor, are bindings to JavaScript libraries for use on the client side.

-Modules are unique Gnoga based UI elements written with Gnoga.
+Modules are unique Gnoga-based UI elements written with Gnoga.

 ### Tags Bound in Gnoga